neodb-social/neodb-doc/docs/development.md

 git pull
 git submodule update --init
 ```
-With newer git 2.15+, you main use `git pull --recurse-submodules` or `git config --global submodule.recurse true` to make it automatic.
+With newer git 2.15+, you may use `git pull --recurse-submodules` or `git config --global submodule.recurse true` to make it automatic.

 To save some typing, consider adding some aliases to `~/.profile`: